 I’m not sure how much blood and treasure I want to spend on this, so I’m going to frontload the thesis here and say that Slaughter is simply correct, but that her simple correctness is utopian in at least two ways: because ‘having it all’ is a fantasy of infinite resource; and because specialization is enabling in ways that have to be accounted for in rejecting it (again as noted by Coontz).
 I should say that by ‘utopian’ I don’t mean ‘bad’, I mean ‘analytically irrelevant and of only a certain limited rhetorical utility’.
 Anyway, I take it as virtually axiomatic that all serious conversations about what’s haveable start from a ground of raw possibility (structural conditions) and then get right to trade-offs (intentional decisions).
 Those trade-offs then structure the possible into one or another actuality, enabling some things by disabling some other things and creating in part the structural conditions for the next round of intentional decisions.

 So it should go without saying in serious conversation that no one has it all: because no one commands infinite resources, because there are some havings that are contradictory to other havings, and because some havings are simply impossible.
-(I, for example, notice some things that are very appealing about the sexual functions of females, but having them while keeping the appealing things about my male sexual functions is both contradictory and in the current state of medical technology impossible.
-Consequently I live that portion of my imaginary plenitude vicariously through my wife.)
 The I-can’t-have-it-all critique is a give-up critique, a blast of generic anomic discontent that’s always true but only trivially so.
 And gratifyingly the conversation about Slaughter’s article has swiftly coalesced around this point.
 Everyone seems to get it that resources are not infinite and that choices inevitably involving trade-offs will be required.
 As Coontz concludes,

 It was a great victory for gender equality when people finally stopped routinely saying “she’s awfully good at her job — for a woman.”
 The next big step forward will be when people stop saying, “It’s awfully tough to balance work and family — for a woman.”
 It’s tough for men and women.
 We need to push for work-family practices and policies that allow individuals to customize their work lives according to their changing individual preferences and family obligations, not just their traditional gender roles.